 A Performance Contract is usually issued to students who have been identified as having poor academic performance over a number of semesters in the same or different courses, but have not been excluded from the University.
 The Performance Contract usually stipulates a required enrolment that must be passed in order for the student to continue studying.
 If the student’s performance falls below that required in the performance contract the student’s enrolment may be cancelled under Rule 14 of the Admission, Enrolment and Academic Progress Rules.

-A Performance Contract will be implemented upon review of a student’s enrolment by the Associate Dean (Learning and Teaching) for the Faculty in which the student is enrolled.
+A Performance Contract will be implemented upon review of a student’s enrolment by the Associate Dean (Learning and Teaching) for the School in which the student is enrolled.
 A performance contract is a mandatory intervention strategy that will be re-assessed at the end of the subsequent teaching period to assess compliance.
 This assessment will be conducted by the Associate Dean (Learning and Teaching).
 A Performance Contract will be deemed implemented upon advice from the relevant Associate Dean (Learning and Teaching) to the Director Student Services Centre of the Performance Contract.
 The Director SSC shall provide official notice to the student and a record will be placed on the student’s record by the Assessments and Student Records Office.

 As required by the ESOS National Code 2007, ECU will: